EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

 {::nomarkdown}</div>{:/}

-If, on the other hand, the charge density has been saved in a restart file, **lmf**{: style="color: blue"} reads it.
+If, on the other hand, the charge density has been saved in a restart file from a prior iteration **lmf**{: style="color: blue"} reads it.
 Usually restart files are saved in a binary form in a file *rst.ext*{: style="color: green"}.